61 Lab: University of Edinburgh Art Collection

 map_dfr(urls, scrape_page)

-1. Fill in the blanks to scrape all pages, and to create a new data frame called uoe_art.
+1. Fill in the blanks to scrape all pages and create a data frame called uoe_art.

 Write out data

-1. Finally write out the data frame you constructed into the data folder so that you can use it in the analysis section.
+1. Save the final data frame so that you can use it in the analysis section.
+Write it to the data folder.

 Analysis